-New research is out about CBD and dogs’ arthritis; but for a comprehensive approach, I offer other solutions that don’t include CBD to manage older pets’ mobility issues that I learned through my background in the veterinary field below.
+New research is out about CBD and dogs’ arthritis; but for a comprehensive approach, I offer other solutions that don’t include CBD to manage older pets’ mobility issues.

 Getting older and losing mobility is hard on people, but it can be even harder watching our pets struggle to stay active as they age, and age-related conditions like arthritis begin to affect them.
 Arthritis (and degenerative osteoarthritis, or OA) can affect both dogs and cats, of all sizes and breeds.
 Larger breed dogs carrying weight on their joints can begin to show signs of stiffness, weakness, reluctance to get up, and limping at a younger age.